google.com, pub-4561644558305997, DIRECT, f08c47fec0942fa0 G-TPF18MCD2Y

 5 - 1

 The Progressive option has its own schedule of payouts.
-As far as I know, every casino with this feature requires a wager of just one dollar to activate.
-Place your dollar chip on the red button, which lights up when the dealer has accepted and acknowledged the wager.
+Most casinos offering this feature require a wager of just one dollar to activate.
+There may be exceptions.
+Place your chip on the red button, which lights up when the dealer has accepted and acknowledged the wager.
 It is then removed from the table and only a lighted red circle indicates that you are in the running for that round.
-Notice the small print at the bottom of the Progressive Payout display: “Original Wager Not Returned”.
-They’re keeping that dollar no matter what else happens.
+No red light?
+You have no bet.
+Double check!
+Oh, and notice the small print at the bottom of the Progressive Payout display:

 HAND